coralogix/fluentd-coralogix-image/README.rst

 This image build automatically with *Travis CI*.
 To provide image version add tag to your commit and it will be grabbed with CI worker.

-.. attention:: Image will be builded only if commit was made in *master* branch.
+.. attention:: Image will be built only if commit was made in *master* branch.
 If you want to change this condition see **.travis.yml**.